About Liver Cancer

 Risk Factors for Primary Liver Cancer

-Asian Americans and Pacific Islanders have been identified as high-risk for developing primary liver cancer, and men are three times more likely to be diagnosed with liver cancer than women.
+Asian Americans and Pacific Islanders are at higher risk for developing primary liver cancer than other races, and men are three times more likely to be diagnosed with liver cancer than women.

 Common risk factors for liver cancer include: